sandelius/font-kit-rails/README.md

 gem 'font-kit-rails'
 ```

-Include font-kit-rails css file in your application.css.
+Include font-kit-rails css file (all fonts) in your application.css:

 ```
  *= require font-kit-rails